code-42/CS50/pset2/caesar/README.md

-# This is CS50 - Week 2 -Caesar
+# This is CS50 - Week 2 - Caesar

 ![screenshot of check50 caesar](check50_caesar.png)